christian-hh/BeamPropagation.jl/README.md

 ```
 (Note that functions are again defined inline to prevent allocation.)

-Any parameters to the simulation are to be passed as a `NamedTuple`.
+Any parameters of the simulation are to be passed as a `NamedTuple`.
 The macro `@param` may be used to easily define this variable.
 Individual parameters may then be called with the usual `NamedTuple` syntax, `p.<parameter name>`.
 ```
 p = @params (dFlut, Bnormlut, δs)
 ```